 Oxford Industries (OXM) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the owner of the Tommy Bahama, Lilly Pulitzer and Southern Tide clothing lines had gained 18.76% over the past month.
-This has outpaced the Consumer Discretionary sector's loss of 2.34% and the S&P 500's gain of 3.19% in that time.
+Heading into today, shares of the owner of the Tommy Bahama, Lilly Pulitzer and Southern Tide clothing lines had gained 7.48% over the past month, outpacing the Consumer Discretionary sector's loss of 4.8% and the S&P 500's gain of 3.61% in that time.

-Oxford Industries will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.29, up 165.91% from the prior-year quarter.
+Investors will be hoping for strength from Oxford Industries as it approaches its next earnings release, which is expected to be December 8, 2021.
+In that report, analysts expect Oxford Industries to post earnings of $0.29 per share.
+This would mark year-over-year growth of 165.91%.
 Our most recent consensus estimate is calling for quarterly revenue of $227.69 million, up 30% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.68 per share and revenue of $1.1 billion.
-These totals would mark changes of +469.06% and +47.35%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.68 per share and revenue of $1.1 billion, which would represent changes of +469.06% and +47.35%, respectively, from the prior year.

-Any recent changes to analyst estimates for Oxford Industries should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Oxford Industries.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Oxford Industries currently has a Zacks Rank of #3 (Hold).
+Oxford Industries is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Oxford Industries currently has a Forward P/E ratio of 16.29.
-This represents a discount compared to its industry's average Forward P/E of 17.02.
+Valuation is also important, so investors should note that Oxford Industries has a Forward P/E ratio of 14.93 right now.
+Its industry sports an average Forward P/E of 16.59, so we one might conclude that Oxford Industries is trading at a discount comparatively.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 72, putting it in the top 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 50, which puts it in the top 20% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.